ropensci/roweb3/content/blog/2026-09-08-birthday-post-sunny/index.md

 [bbsTaiwan](https://sunnytseng.github.io/bbsTaiwan/) is a data package as well as a wrangling toolbox, and it can be particularly useful for undergraduate and graduate students, as well as researchers who need BBS data for their dissertations.
 Most importantly, I see it as a crucial way to contribute my skills back to my beloved homeland - Taiwan.
 I want to use this package to show my care and love for the land.

-{{< figure src = "presentation.png" width = "400" alt = "bbsTaiwan is the package I developed under rOpenSci Championship Program" >}}
+{{< figure src = "presentation.png" width = "400" alt = "bbsTaiwan is the package I developed under rOpenSci Champions Program" >}}

 ## The mentor and the learning

-I was very lucky to have [Eunseop Kim](/author/eunseop-kim/) as my mentor during the championship program.
+I was very lucky to have [Eunseop Kim](/author/eunseop-kim/) as my mentor during the Champions program.
 He was extremely patient, supportive, and understanding.
 Eunseop has a background in statistics and is very fluent in package development.
 He provided me with a lot of freedom on the project and emphasized that he would be there to support and help if I had any questions along my journey.
 I sought suggestions from him frequently in terms of package design, usability, resources, and references.
 He not only taught me how to make R packages, but he also showed me the importance and power of being a supportive mentor.